Spartan Soldiers push through preliminary round

 |1

-This work, Spartan Soldiers push through preliminary round, by SGT William Griffen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Spartan Soldiers push through preliminary round, by PFC Duke Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.